 I have a facebook page for massage that you may be interested in.
 If you use facebook at all, check it out.
 Therapeutic Massage by Susan Chalker.
-I have basic stretches I always recommend, and other massage relevant information.
+I have recently posted articles about types and ways to stretch, about massage helping addictions, reducing inflammation after exercise, or helping fibromyalgia (in the Roundup Research article.)
 Hope you Like it.

 Massage for Seasonal AllergiesI (Article excerpted from Massage Therapy Journal, cited below)